Sam Kinison: Death

-After the crash, Kinison appeared fine, with only minor visible facial wounds.
+After the crash, Kinison appeared stable, with only minor visible facial wounds.
 He got out of his vehicle and sat down on the side of the road, where he soon died from internal injuries.
-His head smashed the windshield, as he was not wearing his seat belt.
+His head had smashed the windshield, because he was not wearing his seat belt.
 He was 38 years old.
-His wife was also injured in the collision but later recovered after being taken directly to a hospital in Needles for treatment.
+His wife received a concussion in the collision, but later recovered after being taken directly to a hospital in Needles for treatment.
+Kinison's last words were reportedly stated to no one in particular at the crash scene as, "why now?", then after a pause he asked, "but why?", and after another pause, said, "okay, okay, okay."
+A friend who was with him at the time later recalled, "Whatever voice was talking to him gave him the right answer and he just relaxed with it".

 An autopsy found that Kinison sustained multiple traumatic injuries, including a dislocation in the cervical spine, a torn aorta, and torn blood vessels in his abdominal cavity, which resulted in his death within a few minutes of the crash.

-Pierson pled guilty to one count of vehicular manslaughter with gross negligence.
-He was sentenced to one year of probation and 300 hours of community service.
-Pierson also had his driver's license suspended for two years in connection with the collision.
+The pickup truck driver pleaded guilty to one count of vehicular manslaughter with gross negligence and was sentenced to one year of probation and 300 hours of community service.
+He also had his driver's license suspended for two years in connection with the collision.

-Kinison reportedly said to no one in particular at the time: “I don’t want to die.
-I don’t want to die.”, then paused, asked, “But why?”, and after another pause said, “Okay, okay, okay.”
-A friend who was with him said, “Whatever voice was talking to him gave him the right answer and he just relaxed with it.”
+On April 15, 1992, at Forest Lawn Memorial Park in Burbank, California, a funeral service was held.
 Kinison's body was buried in a family grave plot at Memorial Park Cemetery in Tulsa, Oklahoma.
-His gravestone is inscribed with the unattributed quote: "In another time and place he would have been called prophet."
+His gravestone is inscribed, "In another time and place, he would have been called prophet."